kirankumar2403/TuneGen-Emotion-based-Spotify-playlist-recommendation-system/README.md

 ### Models

-  1. Face Detection Model: Uses OpenCV's Haar Cascade Classifier to detect faces in the video frames.
+  1. **Face Detection Model:** Uses OpenCV's Haar Cascade Classifier to detect faces in the video frames.
-  2. Emotion Detection Model: A deep learning model built with Keras, pre-trained on a dataset of facial expressions to recognize emotions such as Angry, Fear, Happy, Neutral, Sad, and Surprise.
+  2. **Emotion Detection Model:** A deep learning model built with Keras, pre-trained on a dataset of facial expressions to recognize emotions such as Angry, Fear, Happy, Neutral, Sad, and Surprise.

+## Contribution

+Feel free to fork this repository and contribute by submitting a pull request.
+For major changes, please open an issue first to discuss what you would like to change.